dekuNukem/PicoRC/og_mac.md

 * Lay the Mac face down on a soft cloth

-* Loosen all the screws.
+* Loosen all screws.
 Two at the bottom, one behind battery door, two in the handles.

+* Remove all screws **APART FROM a single one inside the handle**.

 * Take photos of which goes in where, the lower two has a thinner thread.

 ![Alt text](photos/mac_plus/back.png)

-* Remove all the screws **apart from a single one inside the handle**.

-* Put the screwdriver on that single loosened screw, grab the handle and try **gently** lifting up.
-The back cover should pop loose.
+* Put the screwdriver on that single loosened screw.

+* Push down on it while **gently** lifting up the back cover.
+It should pop loose.

 * Slowly **lift straight up** to remove the back cover.